vcareconnect/advent-of-code-2025/marijn-welmerink/README.md

-# advent-of-code-2025-marijn
+# marijn-welmerink

-This repository contains my solutions for the Advent of Code 2025 challenges, implemented in C# .NET 8.0 framework.
+Solutions for the Advent of Code 2025 challenges, implemented in C# .NET 8.0 framework.